On this page:

 There is no ‘default’ residential zone to be applied to a residential area in Victoria.

-All six residential zones can be applied to residential land in a municipality, as appropriate.
+All seven residential zones can be applied to residential land in a municipality, as appropriate.

 A choice about which residential zone to apply will always need to be made.
-This choice must be based on the strategic outcomes being sought by the MPS and PPF.
+This choice must be based on the strategic outcomes being sought by the MPS and PPF, including providing sufficient capacity to achieve local housing targets.

-The ‘test’ is whether the residential zone implements the relevant strategic framework plan or residential development framework plan in the MPS.
+The ‘test’ is whether the residential zones implement the residential development framework plan in the MPS.

-The right residential zone will reflect the true development capacity of the land.
-If land is impacted by special attributes or physical constraints that are identified in the MPS and PPF, then a residential zone should be applied that aligns with these attributes or constraints.
+The right residential zone will reflect the true development capacity of land.
+If land is impacted by environmental constraints that are identified in the MPS and PPF, then a residential zone should be applied that aligns with these attributes or constraints.
+If land has special characteristics such as specific character or heritage, then zones and policies should resolve these competing objectives in a way that will deliver the municipality’s housing target.

 Applying the right residential zone also provides the opportunity to apply local requirements to achieve preferred built form outcomes identified in the MPS and local policies.